MASantos/DragonCompSci/Syllabus-G10-RPI.md

 # Raspberry Pi Part II
-A tentative Syllabus for our hand-on classes with the Raspberry Pi
+A tentative Syllabus for our hands-on classes with the Raspberry Pi

-Date: \today
+Updated: \today

-1. Getting to Know th GPIO
+1. Getting to Know the GPIO
      1. Connecting an LED
           1. Ohm's Law
           2. Single LED, Resistors in Series
           3. Two LEDs in parallel
-             A) Independ Load
+             A) Independent Load
              B) Load Sharing
      2. Leaving the GPIOs Pins in a Safe State
      3. Controlling the Brightness of an LED